binexa/openbiz-cubi/README.md

-We are still looking for more good architecture for Openbizx Cubi.
+We are still looking for more good architecture for Openbizx CubiX.

 Of course , contributor welcome.